- Do I need to sign and return my award letter to the Financial Aid Office?

 Interested in an overview of what SALT has to offer?
 Watch this short tutorial to sign up.

 - What is a FAFSA?

 The Free Application for Federal Student Aid (FAFSA) is the first step in the financial aid application process and helps determine a student's Expected Family Contribution (EFC) and financial Need.
 This document needs to be completed for each year that a student is enrolled.
 The results will be sent electronically to the College as long as the correct School Code (001374) is entered.

-- How do I apply for a FAFSA PIN?
+- How do I apply for a FSA ID?

-All students completing the FAFSA for the first time must apply for a Personal Identification Number (PIN) at www.pin.ed.gov.
-Once activated, the PIN number will be needed for every FAFSA submission as well as for Entrance Loan Counseling and the Master Promissory Note (MPN).
-Parents of dependent undergraduate students must also apply for a PIN number at www.pin.ed.gov.
+All students completing the FAFSA for the first time must apply for an FSA ID at https://fsaid.ed.gov/.
+Once activated, the FSA ID will be needed for every FAFSA submission as well as for Entrance Loan Counseling and the Master Promissory Note (MPN).
+Parents of dependent undergraduate students must also apply for an FSA ID at https://fsaid.ed.gov/.

 - Is there a FAFSA Tutorial?

 Yes!
 You can go to www.finaid.ucsb.edu/fafsasimplification/ for a FAFSA Tutorial.

 The Expected Family Contribution, or EFC, is a number that is used to determine a student's eligibility for federal state, and institutional student aid.
 This number is calculated from the information inputted into the FAFSA and is used to help calculate how much Need the student will have.